openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

 .. image:: ../images/Omnipod_ConfigBuilder_b.png
   :alt: Omnipod in Config Builder

-If you selected to use Omnipod via tab you can swipe to the left from the homescreen until you seet the Omnipod or POD tab.
+If you selected to use Omnipod via tab you can swipe to the left from the homescreen until you see the Omnipod or POD tab.

 .. image:: ../images/Omnipod_VerificationDriver.png
   :alt: Omnipod tab

-RileyLink Setup
+RileyLink setup
 ===========================================================

 * The Omnipod driver cannot select more than one RileyLink device at a time.
 * Ensure that RileyLink is fully charged and powered on.
-* Position RileyLink in close proximity (~50 cm away or less) to your phone.
+* Position RileyLink in `close proximity <../Configuration/OmnipodEros.html#optimal-omnipod-and-rileylink-positioning>`_ (~50cm away or less) to your phone.
 * Ensure `Omnipod driver <../Configuration/OmnipodEros.html#enabling-the-omnipod-driver-in-aaps>`_ is selected.
 * Open setup: